0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 The depicted attack map elucidates the multitude of syslog authentication failures encountered by the Linux server I provisioned, elucidating the presence of unsanctioned endeavors to gain entry from external sources beyond the confines of the local network.
 This serves as an emphatic reminder underscoring the indispensability of fortifying Linux servers with robust authentication protocols and diligently scrutinizing system logs to detect and thwart potential intrusions.
 ![Linux Syslog Auth Failures](https://i.imgur.com/8QbjEwL.png) <br />

 The exhibited attack map encapsulates a multitude of RDP (Remote Desktop Protocol) and SMB (Server Message Block) failures, vividly exemplifying the unrelenting endeavors of potential assailants to exploit these specific protocols.
-The visual depiction accentuates the imperative nature of fortifying remote access and file sharing services as a means to safeguard against illicit entry and mitigate the looming cyber threats that may ensue.
+The visual depiction accentuates the imperative nature of fortifying remote access and file-sharing services as a means to safeguard against illicit entry and mitigate the looming cyber threats that may ensue.
 ![Windows RDP/SMB Auth Failures](https://i.imgur.com/ALHFE3u.png) <br />

 The illustrated attack map serves as a compelling showcase of the ramifications stemming from the act of leaving the Network Security Group (NSG) unrestricted, thereby facilitating the unhindered ingress of malicious network traffic.
 This visualization effectively emphasizes the criticality of deploying robust security protocols, including the imposition of stringent NSG rules, as a means to thwart unauthorized entry and mitigate the inherent risks posed by potential threats.